MAFINS/MenyooSP/README.md

 - I used v15.9.7

 ## Install
  Copy the Menyoo.asi file along with the menyooStuff folder to the Grand Theft Auto V game directory.
  **IMPORTANT:** Please make sure that you have asiloader and ScriptHookV installed and they are up to date.
- Once you do all this you can enjoy the menu!

 ## Download
 Compiled binary material can be found at [releases](https://github.com/MAFINS/MenyooSP/releases).